Editors Reads

 Hawkins applies the surrender technique to every major life domain: relationships, health, finances, career, grief, fear.
 The systematism is one of the book’s strengths — it demonstrates that the same basic approach applies across all forms of suffering.

-Our rating: 4.5/5 — One of the most practically effective books on emotional healing: the surrender technique alone justifies the read.
+Our rating: 4.5/5 — One of the most practically effective books on emotional healing: take the surrender technique, leave the pseudoscience.

 Ready to Read Letting Go?